GeorgeBatch/simpsons-classification/README.md

 This repository shows the work, submitted as part of the coursework from the [Deep Learning School](https://en.dlschool.org/).
 The coursework was set as an [in-class Kaggle competition](https://www.kaggle.com/c/journey-springfield/overview).
 Full Course for Part 1 of Deep Learning School (Spring 2020) is available at: https://stepik.org/course/65389/syllabus.

 **Note,** the course was taught in Russian.
-Parts of the notebooks in Russian were left from the `simpsons-baseline.ipnb` provided as a starting point by the course organisers.
+Parts of the notebooks in Russian were left from the `simpsons-baseline.ipnb` provided as a starting point by course organisers.
 My comments are added in English.

 ## Coursework Details